eagereyes/eagereyes.org/blog/2023/rainbow-colormaps-are-not-all-bad-paper.md

 They end the paper with a call to improve rainbow colormaps instead of dismissing them as always wrong:

-<blockquote class="wp-block-quote"><!-- wp:paragraph -->
-<em>We understand well enough why rainbows can be bad; let us focus instead on finding out when and why they are good.</em>
+> We understand well enough why rainbows can be bad; let us focus instead on finding out when and why they are good.

 <hr class="wp-block-separator alignwide has-alpha-channel-opacity"/>